 This is a bare-bones wage transfer app only.
 Although offered as an employee benefits app — you may still get charged a $3 fee for small advance amounts such as $20.

-Branch offers a number of early pay features and formats for employers to pay employees, gig workers, and contractors instantly, including instant tips, mileage reimbursement, debit cards, and a portion of wages ahead of time.
+Branch is an instant cash advance app that offers a number of early pay features and formats for employers to pay employees, gig workers, and contractors instantly, including instant tips, mileage reimbursement, debit cards, and a portion of wages ahead of time.

-What is the difference between a paycheck advance app and a payday loan company?
+What is the difference between a cash advance app and a payday loan company?

 |Interest and fees||$0 interest, Monthly or transaction fee||30-300%+ depending on state regulations|

 |Time to repay||Until your next paycheck.
 Rollovers are not allowed.||~2 weeks or longer with rollover fees|

 |Collection||Repaid through your paycheck.
 Companies cannot go after you or file a lawsuit.||Debt collection efforts|

 Ask yourself this before you decide to try a paycheck advance app